thoria-subahi/thoria-subahi/README.md

 # 👋 Hello, I'm Thoria Subahi!

 ## 🚀 About Me
-🎨 **Aspiring Web Developer** with a passion for creating beautiful and functional web applications.
+🎨 **Aspiring Software Engineer** with a passion for creating beautiful and functional web applications.
 I love working with the latest technologies and I'm always eager to learn more.

 🧩 I enjoy solving complex problems and turning ideas into reality with code.